lcordidrocl/Learn/Docker/Commands.md

 - docker ps -a- lists running containers
 - docker stop {containerName} - stops the container
 - docker run -it node -> pulls node image and runs a contatiner. -it tells docker to expose the interactive part (node command line )
+- docker run --rm -> it removes the container once finished.
+- docker rm {dockerName}-> removes NOT running containers from the daemon. we can remove many conntainers separating them by commasdocker

 Images Commands: